kimloile/tailwind-css-webpack-migrate/readme.md

 ```

 ## Contributing
-Have a lot of experience with Webpack and suggestions on how we could improve this template?
-I'd love a PR!
+Have a lot of experience with Tailwind CSS/Webpack and suggestions on how we could improve this template?
+We'd love a PR!